-Breakfast and brunch are my favorite meals of the day.
-I wanted to share a list of my favorite places to have a delicious Vancouver breakfast or brunch!!
-Share your favorites in the comments with me!
+Breakfast and brunch are my favourite meals of the day.
+I wanted to share a list of my favourite places to have a delicious Vancouver breakfast or brunch!!
+Share your favourites in the comments with me!

 Quick Vancouver Breakfast Pick-Ups

 Want breakfast in a hurry?
 Yolks has a food truck that is stationed downtown.
 It’s usually located at Burrard and Pender but check the Vancouver Food Truck App for truck locations.
 See below for their stand-alone restaurants.

 Are you more of a pastry and coffee person?
 If you are, go to Le Marche St George in Riley Park off Main Street.
 They have great pastries and coffee there.
 It’s also a gourmet food shop.

 If you’re in a coffee and pastry morning mood, head to Pure Bread on West Hastings.
 I’ve written about them for my Whistler guide and I am a huge fan.
 Sooooo good!
 They also serve Stumptown Coffee.

 Love croissants?
 Beaucoup has the best croissants in the city plus other delicious treats.
 I bought several croissants for my late dad and me to feast on.
 He loved pastries!

 Medina is probably the most popular place for Vancouver breakfast/brunch.
 They are part of the Chambar Restaurant family.
 The food has a Moroccan influence.
 I’m a huge fan of the Merguez sausage dish as well as the waffles and their lavender latte.
 They moved and expanded but are still very busy.
 Please note that there are usually long waits to get a table.